Top of the page

 The goal numbers for HDL and triglycerides can depend on your age and sex.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to keep a list of the medicines you take.
 Ask your doctor when you can expect to have your test results.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H673 in the search box to learn more about "Cholesterol and Triglycerides Tests for Teens: About These Tests."
+Enter H673 in the search box to learn more about "Cholesterol and Triglycerides Tests for Teens: About These Tests".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2022 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.